Sketched and truncated polynomial Krylov methods: Evaluation of matrix functions: The impact of rank-one modifications on matrix functions

-To better understand how the different approximations relate to each other, we begin by stating a quite general result, which provides an explicit relationship between $f(M) \in \R^{d \times d}$ and functions of a rank-one modification of the form $f(M+we_d^T)$.
-We assume in the following that $M+we_d^T$ is diagonalizable with eigenvalue decomposition
+{ As shown above, the sFOM approximation to $f(A)b$ involves a rank-one modification to $H_d$, or a similar matrix.
+To better understand the role of such modification}, we begin by stating a quite general result, which provides an explicit relationship between $f(M) \in \R^{d \times d}$ and functions of a rank-one modification of the form $f(M+ve_d^T)$.
+We assume in the following that $M+ve_d^T$ is diagonalizable with eigenvalue decomposition

 and define the corresponding function

 where